 In this section we return to the full model analyzed in Section 3 with global arbitrage and stochastic demand for bonds and foreign currency.
-We estimate the model parameters by comparing empirical to model-implied moments, and use the estimated model to assess quantitatively the domestic and international transmission of monetary policy.
+We estimate the model parameters from the data and use the estimated model to examine two sets of issues.
+First, the drivers of currency and bond returns, as well as the predictability of these returns.
+Second, the domestic and international transmission of monetary policy.